Understanding the Builder's 1-2-10 Warranty

 Should I buy a home warranty before or after my builder's warranty expires?

 The smartest approach is to purchase toward the end of year one, while the builder's coverage is still active on major systems.
+Since most providers enforce a 30-day waiting period, buying about a month before your builder coverage lapses gives you seamless protection.
 Some home warranty providers offer new construction plans that activate starting in year two, so you're not paying for overlapping coverage.
-This gives you seamless protection as each layer of builder coverage phases out.

 How long do manufacturer warranties last on appliances in a new home?

 Manufacturer warranty lengths vary by brand and product.
 Most standard kitchen appliances carry a 1-year parts and labor warranty.
-HVAC units often have 5–10 year warranties on parts, and water heaters typically carry 6–12 years depending on the model.
-Always register your appliances after closing to activate the manufacturer's warranty — many require registration within 30 to 60 days of purchase.
+HVAC units typically come with a 5-year base parts warranty that extends to 10 years if you register within 60 days, and water heaters typically carry 6 to 12 years depending on the model.
+Always register your appliances after closing to activate the full manufacturer's warranty.

 Is a 10-year structural warranty standard for all new homes?

 The 10-year structural warranty is industry-standard and offered by most major builders, but it is not universally required by law in every state.
-Requirements vary — California's Right to Repair Act mandates the 1-2-10 structure, while Texas recently reduced its minimum structural requirement from 10 to 6 years for new contracts beginning in 2026.
+Requirements vary: Florida's 2025 law mandates a minimum 1-year transferable builder warranty, while Texas reduced its minimum structural requirement to 6 years for new contracts beginning in 2026.
 Always verify your specific warranty terms in writing at closing.